verana-labs/verana-frontend/README.md

 ## Running locally in development mode

-We recommend using pnpm as your package manager, as it's faster and more efficient than npm or yarn.
-If you don't have pnpm installed, you can install it globally by running:
+We recommend using yarn as your package manager, as it's faster and more efficient than npm.
+If you don't have yarn installed, you can install it globally by running:

+    ```bash
-    npm install -g pnpm
+    npm install --global yarn
+    ```

-To get started, just clone the repository and run `pnpm install && pnpm dev`:
+To get started, just clone the repository:

+    ```bash
     git clone https://github.com/verana-labs/verana-frontend.git
+    ```

+and run `yarn install && yarn dev`:

+    ```bash
-    pnpm install
+    yarn install
-    pnpm dev
+    yarn dev
+    ```

 ## Building and deploying in production

-If you wanted to run this site in production, you should install modules then build the site with `pnpm run build` and run it with `pnpm start`:
+If you wanted to run this site in production, you should install modules then build the site with `yarn build` and run it with `yarn start`:

+    ```bash
-    pnpm install
+    yarn install
-    pnpm run build
+    yarn build
-    pnpm start
+    yarn start
+    ```